This was my first purchase from TN Nursery, but I was very happy my plant health, size, and shipping so I will be

 Honeysuckle Vine Plants- are Easy to Grow and Fairly Low Maintenance

-Honeysuckle – also known as the fragrant honeysuckle, January jasmine, and the sweet breath of spring – is a Chinese native that was exported to both England and the United States in the 1800s.
-The winter ones is in actuality a shrub that grows to around 6 to 12 feet and is covered in dull blue-green or dark green leaves that are about 1 to 3 inches long.
-The actual flowers are small and a creamy white; in winter they have a pink or red tint.
+Honeysuckle – also known as the fragrant honeysuckle, January jasmine, and the sweet breath of Spring – is a Chinese native that was exported to both England and the United States in the 1800s.
+The winter ones are, in actuality, shrub that grows to around 6 to 12 feet and is covered in dull blue-green or dark green leaves about 1 to 3 inches long.
+The actual flowers are small and creamy white; they have a pink or red tint in winter.

 The only maintenance you'll need to do is some aggressive pruning to keep them on the smaller side.
 While the flowers themselves are quite pretty, the real draw of these shrubs is their lovely lemon-scented fragrance and the fact that they are multifunctional.
 People typically use them for specimen planting, hedges, and on a trellis; the berries and nectar are popular with birds, small mammals, and bees, respectively.
 The flowers bloom in

 January and last through March.

-One of the more tricky aspects of them is that it is considered an invasive species in specific locations.
+One of the more tricky aspects is that it is considered an invasive species in specific locations.
 The berries' popularity with birds and small mammals means that they tend to carry them off to other sites.
-This results in the berries' seeds being scattered potentially germinating to the point where they overtake native species.
-Be sure that you live in an area that they won't cause a problem in by contacting the local cooperative extension agent.
+This results in the berries' seeds being scattered, potentially germinating to the point where they overtake native species.
+Be sure that you live in an area with which they won't cause a problem by contacting the local cooperative extension agent.